Data Analysis, Interpretation, and Presentation: A Rundown of Data Analytics for SME Managers Workshop

 Digital Marketing.
 The sub-categories of digital marketing includes: branding, social media, content marketing , email marketing, video production, seo, web design, sem, and app development.

 Statistical Analysis.
-Starts with data collection, the data analysis and data interpretation, and conclusion which is exhibit by report writing.
+Starts with data collection, the data analysis and data interpretation, and conclusion which is exhibited by report writing.
 Statistical packages are available through the program course.
 They are in premium and free versions.

 Financial Analytics.
-This will provide SMEs with step-by-step advice on the digital technologies to use at ease stage of their growth by sectors.
+This will provide SMEs with step-by-step advice on the digital technologies to use at an ease stage of their growth by sectors.
 It involves Industry Digital Guide- understand where you are on the digitalization roadmap, Pre-aproved Digital Solutions / Digital Advisory and Consultancy – gain access to digital technology and advisory services, Project to Uplift Whole Sectors – enjoy new growth through partnering large companies and industry leaders, and Skills Framework – raise employee’s digital skills.
-Smart SMEs processes includes: financial access, marketing, innovation and productivity, infrastructure , and entrepreneurship.
+Smart SMEs processes include: financial access, marketing, innovation and productivity, infrastructure , and entrepreneurship.